strngprogrammer/IGReport/README.md

 # IGReport
 instagram report bot android app for reporting profiles and stories with all report types and multi accounts

+## Versions
+- free version report only profile and you can add maximum 5 accounts
+- paid version 10$ monthly report profile / stories / dm messages and you can add more then 100 accounts

 ## Screenshots
 <img src="/Screenshot_20230805_214523.jpg" alt="Image" width="300">
 <img src="/Screenshot_20230805_214533.jpg" alt="Image" width="300">